 Total revenue increased by \$4.9 million, or approximately 7%, to \$72.8 million for 2011 from \$67.9 million in 2010.
 We attribute this increase to higher service and equipment revenues as a result of increases in our SPOT and Simplex subscriber base.
-The increase in our SPOT and Simplex sales was partially offset by decreases in service revenue and equipment sales in our Duplex business, which continues to be affected by our two-way communication issues.
+The increase in our SPOT and Simplex subscriber base, which continues to be affected by our two-way communication issues.